Concerning Network Adequacy and Continuity of Care Requirements for ACA-Compliant Health Benefit Plans

 B. “Active course of treatment” means, for the purposes of this regulation:

-3. The second or third trimester of pregnancy through the postpartum period; or
+3. the entire pregnancy through the postpartum period;

-4. An ongoing course of treatment for a health condition, whether physical health, mental health, behavioral health, or substance abuse disorder, for which a treating physician or health care provider attests that discontinuing care by that physician or health care provider would worsen the condition or interfere with anticipated outcomes.
+4. An ongoing course of treatment for a health condition, whether physical health, mental health, behavioral health, or substance use disorder, for which a treating physician or health care provider attests that discontinuing care by that physician or health care provider would worsen the condition or interfere with anticipated outcomes;

 C. “Covered person” shall have the same meaning as found at § 10-16-102(15), C.R.S.